aistabci/abci-docs/en/docs/abci-cloudstorage/acl.md

     * [ABCI Cloud Storage Terms of Use](https://abci.ai/en/how_to_use/data/cloudstorage-agreement.pdf)

 !!! caution
-    Please do not use 'public-read-write' due to security concern.
+    Please do not use 'public-read-write' due to the possibility of unintended use by a third party.

 Default standard ACL is set to be private.
 To terminate public access, use standard ACLs.